 The Diamond Fund for Choristers was launched in 2016 to help do just that.
-Over the next four years, we aim to raise £10 million in support of cathedral choristers across the UK.
-This will help provide:

-- Music education and professional training
+- funding voice and instrument training

-- Other assistance to help choristers develop and flourish.
+- other assistance to help choristers develop and flourish

 How to get involved…